Nils-Trinity/brainfuck-compiler/README.md

 - Attempting to go left at cell 0, or right at the rightmost cell, will exit with code 1
 - Cells are 1 byte(0-255), and wrap automaticall
 - The cell array is 30,000 cells large by default.
 Change this with the `-s` compiler flag
-- Mismatched brackets will return a compiler error(code 2)
+- Mismatched brackets or invalid characters(shouldn't be possible) will return a compiler error(code 2)

 # Syscalls
 The idea of syscalls in brainfuck comes from systemf(linked below).
 Systemf's implementation has been tweaked to allow for larger syscall codes.